angelinas8744/sep11-freedom-project/entries/entry04.md

 - Navigation tips
 - Color and Decoration

 I was able to get my map working by following this [guide I created](https://docs.google.com/document/d/18fefLc6nQL6y_yu4SGAUnliXsFcpn5lnHqkHvMBBpSg/edit?usp=sharing).
 Compared to what I expected, It took me about 2-3 days and was fairly easy.
-I didnt come across any major issues.
+I didn't come across any major issues.
 The only one I had was placing the links in the wrong spot.
-Other than that, I was able to sucessfully create my base map for my project.
+Other than that, I was able to successfully create my base map for my project.
 ```JS
 <!DOCTYPE html>